WATER. REST. SHADE.

 - Monitor workers for signs of illness.

-- NEW US Department of Labor announces enhanced, expanded measures to protect workers from hazards of extreme heat, indoors and out.
+- US Department of Labor announces enhanced, expanded measures to protect workers from hazards of extreme heat, indoors and out.
 OSHA News Release, (September 20, 2021).

 OSHA's Occupational Exposure to Heat page explains what employers can do to keep workers safe and what workers need to know - including factors for heat illness, adapting to working in indoor and outdoor heat, protecting workers, recognizing symptoms, and first aid training.
 The page also includes resources for specific industries and OSHA workplace standards.
 Also look for heat illness educational and training materials on our Publications page.